 Why work with restaurant investors?

-Even if you're lucky enough to have the startup capital to open your business, it still might be a good idea to take out a small business loan if you can get one.
+Even if you're lucky enough to have the startup capital to open your business, it still might be a good idea to take out a small business loan if you can.
 Either way, there's a lot of personal risk involved.
 But when working alongside outside restaurant investors, you distribute the risk and have access to higher operating cash reserves.

 On top of offering to finance your business, qualified restaurant investors have the operating and expansion experience, industry credibility, and business savvy to help your restaurant succeed.
 Especially when you are independent or have a small team, this additional guidance can help you generate sales and streamline operations with less trial and error.